01 of 10

 Some infant car seats only have one crotch strap and buckle position.
 The crotch strap is the portion of the harness that comes up between baby's legs.
 The buckle itself is on the end of the crotch strap.

-There are many car seats that have more than one buckle position, though, particularly infant car seats with high weight limits.
+Many car seats that have more than one buckle position, though, particularly infant car seats with high weight limits.
 The various buckle positions allow you to move the crotch strap in close to a tiny newborn, and then to move it out later to accommodate a larger infant.

 05 of 10